 Preparing and completing the application

-Please note: If you would like to use our Check and Send scheme, only complete up to stage 3 of the application form.
+Please note: If you would like to use our Check and Send scheme, only complete up to declaration page of the application form.

 Submitting the application